Check out a list of our most frequently asked questions

 Are dogs allowed at the BikePark?

-Dogs are welcome in the visitor centre and with walkers on the footpath (we recommend on a lead), but are not permitted on the bike trails with riders or in the buses.
+Dogs are allowed on a lead in the areas around the visitor centre but are not permitted in the centre, on the bike trails with riders or in the buses.